Geethen/geeforec.github.io/content/post/practical-4.md

 **Data import**

-The datasets that we will use for this practical are largely already available on Google Earth Engine.
-In addition to these datasets, we will practice how to import a local dataset into GEE.
+The datasets that we will use for this practical are all available on Google Earth Engine.

 ```js
 var costaRica = ee.FeatureCollection('USDOS/LSIB/2017');